2016 Challenge Cup final

 The 2016 Challenge Cup Final was the 115th cup-deciding game of the rugby league 2016 Challenge Cup Season.
 It was held at Wembley Stadium in London on 27 August 2016, kick off 15:00.
-The final was contested by Hull F.C. and Warrington Wolves.
+The final was contested by Hull F.C. and the Warrington Wolves.
 The game saw Hull F.C. beat Warrington by 12 points to 10.

 Route to the final

 Hull F.C.

 Hull's sixth round tie saw a comfortable 47–18 point win over St Helens, before playing a 22–8 victory over Catalans Dragons in the quarter finals.
 The semi-finals saw them beat eventual Grand Final Champions Wigan Warriors to reach the final.